When the Tenant Fees Bill became law in June 2019, it made it illegal for letting agents and landlords to charge certain fees to renters.

-Here's an outline of what tenants can expect.
+Here's an outline of what you can expect to pay as a renter.

-- A refundable tenancy deposit: This will be capped at five weeks’ rent where annual rent is below £50,000.
-Where annual rent is above £50,000, the cap is set at six weeks' rent.
+- A refundable tenancy deposit: capped at five weeks’ rent, where the annual cost is below £50,000.

-- A refundable holding deposit: Sometimes required to reserve a property, this will be capped at one week's rent.
+- A refundable holding deposit: sometimes required to reserve a property, this is now capped at one week's rent.
 It can be retained for a maximum of 14 days before entering into an agreement.

-- Changes to the contract mid-tenancy: If requested by the tenant, these will be capped at £50.
+- Changes to the contract mid-tenancy: if requested by the tenant, these are now capped at £50.

-Fees charged to tenants are currently neither regulated nor uniform, which is why the Government intervened with the Tenant Fees Bill, so what you pay will vary.
+Fees charged to tenants were neither regulated nor uniform in the past, which is why the government intervened with the Tenant Fees Bill.

-But, as a benchmark, tenants signing agreements before June 1, may have been charged the following:
+Tenants signing agreements before the ban came into force may have been charged the following:

 - Administration fee of between £300 and £350: For drawing up a contract and other administrative tasks, such as issuing you with a copy of the contract.